-Explore each precinct and discover more than you expect from art-inspired neighbourhoods to foodie hubs.
+Explore each precinct and discover more than you expect, from art-fueled neighbourhoods to foodie destinations.

 Canberra is known for its distinct neighbourhoods.
 Located both north and south of Canberra’s centrepiece, Lake Burley Griffin, you’ll find great attractions, accommodation, award-winning dining, casual eats and shopping.